nguyenngoclannhu/SecondBrain/03-Resources/Media/Podcasts/03112025_Brené Brown Were In A Spiritual Crisis! The Hidden Epidemic No One Wants To Admit!.md

 - (16:23) Is Power Driven by Fear?
 - (19:51) Four Types of Power: How to Be Successful as a Leader
 - (22:54) Systems Theory
 - (26:48) The Role of AI and Social Media in Shaping Society
 - (34:39) Wisdom From Psychology and Life Experience
+	- Agreed, psychology and learning to appreciate arts have always been important.
 - (41:26) What Type of Connection Should People Be Looking For?
 - (44:34) Belonging vs. Standing Alone
 - (47:43) Making a Divisive Podcast